fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

 ### Template

 At the core of every AWS SAM application lies the template.yaml, a file that outlines the resources utilized by the app.
+The file is located at the root of the SAM application you created; in our case, it's `sam-app`.

 Our sample template file is split into four main sections:
   <ol>
     <li>
       Header - This section provides the template's definition and description, which are displayed in the CloudFormation console.